 Hi there, this is Qian.
 I am an assistant professor at Cornell CIS (Computing and Information Science) and human-computer interaction (HCI) researcher.

 My research helps translate AI's algorithmic advances into valuable real-world applications that serve human ends.
 I have so far designed several high-consequence AI applications: from decision support systems for life-and-death healthcare decisions (i.e. artificial heart implants and cancer diagnoses) to context-aware mobile services, from Natural Language Generation systems to autonomous cars.
 Building upon this related vein of practice, I work to inform a basic understanding of AI as a material for HCI design.
 In addition, I innovate methods and tools for the UX design and HCI practicing communities, helping them to better integrate AI into their day-to-day practices.
 You can find my CV here, and my research publications on Google Scholar.

-I am currently wrapping up my Ph.D. work in Human-computer Interaction at Carnegie Mellon's School of Computer Science, where I am advised by Prof. John Zimmerman and Prof. Aaron Steinfeld.
+I received my Ph.D. in HCI from Carnegie Mellon's School of Computer Science, where I am advised by Prof. John Zimmerman and Prof. Aaron Steinfeld.
 Before CMU, I worked in design consultancy and in the industry (2007-2014).
 I hold Master of HCI from Carnegie Mellon University, as well as Master of Design and Bachelor of Engineering in Industrial Design from Shanghai Jiaotong University.

 email: qy242 at cornell dot edu